aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/advanced-cad-techniques/creating-single-pdf-with-different-layouts/_index.md

 ## Prerequisites

 - Aspose.CAD for .NET: Make sure you have Aspose.CAD for .NET installed.
-You can download it from [here](https://releases.aspose.com/cad/net/).
+You can download it from [Aspose.CAD for .NET download page](https://releases.aspose.com/cad/net/).
 - Development Environment: Set up a .NET development environment, and have a basic understanding of C# programming.

 ## Import Namespaces